SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 **Definition**
 From Wikipedia, [“Software documentation is written text or illustration that accompanies computer software or is embedded in the source code.
 It either explains how it operates or how to use it, and may mean different things to people in different roles.”](https://en.wikipedia.org/wiki/Software_documentation)

-That is, metadata helps describe the software in a standardized way, so it can be findable/discoverable, by both machines and humans.
+In short, metadata helps describe the software in a standardized way, so it can be findable by both machines and humans.

 > ## Software metadata vs documentation
 >
-> Metadata is for finding software while documentation is for understanding it
+> Metadata is for finding software while documentation is for understanding it.
 >
 {: .callout}

-## What are the existing / commonly used standards / descriptions for software metadata (Fatma)

-**Definition**
+Before going into the examples for software, let's talk about the existing commonly used standards/descriptions for a scientific metadata.

 A standard can be defined as:
-- A structure agreed and adopted by a community
+- A structure or a model agreed and adopted by a community
-- A pattern or model used or accepted as normal or average
-- A standard may be represented by an Ontology, or a Controlled Vocabulary, etc
+- A standard is represented by an Ontology, or a Controlled Vocabulary

-For capturing good meta-data, it is better to use an existing standard
+For capturing a good meta-data, it is better to use an existing standard.

-> ## Ontology definition
+> ## What is an Ontology?
 >
 > “In computer science and information science, an ontology encompasses a representation, formal naming, and definition of the categories, properties, and relations between the concepts, data, and entities that substantiate one, many, or all domains.” - Wikipedia (https://en.wikipedia.org/wiki/Ontology_(information_science)
 >